GigaKhintibidze/GigaKhintibidze-Portfolio/README.md

 # Manual QA Tester Portfolio - Giga Khintibidze

-Hello, this is my portfolio as a Manual QA Tester, which contains information about me.
+Hello, this is my portfolio as a **Manual QA Tester**, which contains information about me.

 In the documentation, you can find general information, My experience, completed courses, and the knowledge I have gained.
 Additionally, it includes the structure of various documents used during work, and other related materials.